 - Thread snips: Keep these near your machine.
 And buy two.
 They’re cheap and somehow always across the room when you need them.

 - Dressmaker’s pins: We like these long ones with flat heads since they are easy to see and easy to pull out while you’re sewing.
 Glass head pins are also great, just avoid the tiny flat head metal pins.
-They hurt your fingers.

 - Rotary cutter: This goes hand in hand with your cutting mat.
-We prefer the Olfa brand, and always have extra blades on hand.
+We prefer the LDH brand, and always have extra blades on hand.
 The smaller ones are good for tight curves and small pieces, while the larger 45-60mm size is good for general cutting.

 - Scissors: Get some good dressmaking shears!
-They don’t have to expensive, but they should be decent quality so you can have them sharpened.
-Our preferred brand is Kai, since they’re light, come in a ton of price points and are sharp as heck.
+They don’t have to be expensive, but they should be of decent quality so you can have them sharpened.
+Our preferred brand is LDH, since they’re light, come in a ton of price points and are sharp as heck.
 Also, put a label on them that says “fabric scissors(!!!)” so you don’t have to murder your roommate/partner/husband/children when you walk in and see them cutting into a cardboard box with your nice shears.
 (True story.)

 - Seam Ripper: You won’t need this since your sewing will be perfect every time (*cue hysterical laughing from avid sewists.)
 But if you do need one, this is the best one – it’s very sharp and very pretty.

-- Hot Ruler– This is a super cool tool.
+- Hot Ruler– This is a super cool sewing tool.
 Similar to a seam allowance gauge but you can iron on it!
 We also suggest a big ol’ quilting ruler.
 It’s great for cutting straight lines, finding grainline and making bias tape.

 - Tailor’s ham– This is one of those things I didn’t even know why I needed until I tried it.
 It makes pressing so much easier when you’re dealing with 3D volume.
 Did I get away without having one for years?
 Sure.
 Do I wish I had just bought one straight out the gate?
 You betcha.